A generalized priority-based model for smartphone screen touches

-\emph{Fitting results}.
-We recorded smartphone touches from 84 individuals for an average duration of 36.5 days (see SI for details on data collection).
+We recorded smartphone touches from 84 individuals for an average duration of 36.5 days (see Appendix \ref{sec:data} for details on data collection).
 The average number of smartphone screen touches per day ranged from 285 to 9'915 with a median value of 2'540 touches per day.

-For each individual, the 5 different models were fitted according to the procedure described above.
-By performing Bayesian model comparison (see SI), we found that model 3 explains best the data.
-Fig.~\ref{fig:results} displays the results of model 3.
+For each individual, the 6 different models were fitted according to the procedure described above.
+In particular, we first fitted the models without refractoriness ($M_1$ and $M_2$) and the models with hard refractoriness ($M_3$ and $M_4$).
+We found that the likelihood can be drastically improved by adding the hard refractory time parameter $\Delta$ (see Fig.~\ref{fig:hard}a, b and Fig.~\ref{fig:s1}a).
+Actually, the optimal value is exactly $\Delta^* = \tau_{\rm min}$ where $ \tau_{\rm min}$ is the minimal ITI (see Eq.~\ref{eq:dLDelta}).
+The fitted ITI for model $M_4$ (see Fig.~\ref{fig:hard}c and d) is decent, but short ITI are not well captured.

+We then fitted the models with relative refractoriness ($M_5$ and $M_6$) and displayed the fitting results of the best model ($M_6$ with $n=21$ basis functions); see Fig~\ref{fig:results}.
 We found that for each individual the empirical ITI distribution (see Fig.~\ref{fig:results}a1) is well captured by the model both for the short time scales (up to 1s) which is strongly influenced by the refractory kernel $r(t)$ (see Fig.~\ref{fig:results}b1) as well as the longer ITI which has a typical power-law decay.
 Note that because of the richness of the data, the power-law relationship extends over 5 decades (from $10^3$ to $10^8$ ms).

-The fitted refractory kernel (see Fig.~\ref{fig:results}b1) shows a strong reduction of touching rate during the first few hundreds of milliseconds after the last touch and even displays a small increase in touching rate about 1s after the last touch.
+The fitted refractory kernel (see Fig.~\ref{fig:results}b1) shows a strong reduction of touching rate during the first few hundreds of milliseconds after the last touch.
+For other subjects, it can even display a small increase in touching rate about 1s after the last touch (see Fig.~\ref{fig:results}b2).
 This smooth transition from short ITI to longer ITI removes the need to define an arbitrary onset of the power-law distribution \cite{Clauset09a}.

-The fitted touch priority distribution (see Fig.~\ref{fig:results}c1) (assuming that the \Other priority distribution is given by $q(y) = 1$) is concentrated around small priorities.
-Note that for model 3, we have $b=1$ and therefore the \touch priority distribution is given by $p(x) = ax^{a-1}$.
-For this class of distributions, if the mean \touch priority $\Ex{x}$ is smaller than the mean \Other priority $\Ex{y}$ (which is the case in Fig.~\ref{fig:results}c1), then this relationship remains invariant under any priority transformation $\phi$ defined in Eq.~(\ref{eq:ptilde}).
-We can therefore state that for this subject and for model 3, interacting with the smartphone has on average a lower priority than doing other tasks.